deriv-com/perl-RateLimitations-Pluggable/README.md

 # DESCRIPTION

-The module access to build-in `time` function every time you invoke `within_rate_limits` method, and checks whether limis are hits or not.
+The module access to build-in `time` function every time you invoke `within_rate_limits` method, and checks whether limits are hits or not.

 Each time the method `within_rate_limits` is invoked it appends to the array of hit current time.
 It check that array will not